artkoder/events-bot-new/docs/FOUR_O_REQUEST.md

 If the description contains a date range like "с 27 августа по 6 сентября 2025", these dates define the festival period.
 When no range is present the period is calculated from the events added to the festival.

+## Logging

+OpenAI usage resets daily at 00:00 UTC.
+The `four_o.usage` log records each request with its token count and the remaining budget as defined by `FOUR_O_DAILY_TOKEN_LIMIT`.
+Grafana dashboards can filter by the `four_o.usage` key to visualise daily token spend.